nityanandareddy/i2b2-webclient-cas/README.md

 # i2b2-webclient-cas
-This is a stock i2b2 1.7.05 web client patched with support for delegating authentication to Eureka via its patched [JASIG CAS](http://jasig.github.io/cas/4.1.x/index.html) server module, found at https://github.com/eurekaclinical/cas.
-JASIG CAS is a single sign-on system.
-This allows users of Eureka and i2b2 to login once and have access to both systems.
+This is a stock i2b2 1.7.05 web client patched with support for
+* delegating authentication to Eureka via its patched [JASIG CAS](http://jasig.github.io/cas/4.1.x/index.html) server module, found at https://github.com/eurekaclinical/cas
+* automated i2b2 account creation using the [Eureka!
+Clinical i2b2 Integration microservice](https://github.com/eurekaclinical/eurekaclinical-i2b2-integration-service)
+* requiring users to sign an electronic data use agreement using [Eureka!
+Clinical User Agreement microservice](https://github.com/eurekaclinical/eurekaclinical-user-agreement-service)

-The code is adapted from similar code for an older version of i2b2 by Dan Connolly found at https://bitbucket.org/DanC/i2b2-webclient-cas.
+The CAS-related code is adapted from similar code for an older version of i2b2 by Dan Connolly found at https://bitbucket.org/DanC/i2b2-webclient-cas.

 ## Versions of CAS Supported
 Eureka! currently uses a patched copy of CAS version 3.5.2.
 While these i2b2 patches have only been tested with Eureka!'s patched CAS, they likely also will work with stock CAS 3.5.2.